-Name BMA member Attended dept meeting Signed Petition to chief executive Supports strike if necessary (if known) Current Number (1,2,3,4)
+Name BMA member Attended dept meeting Signed petition to health board/trust Supports strike if necessary (if known) Current Number (1,2,3,4)

 Use this to chart who does what and build a score for each member or potential member.
 This could help you see more clearly who is undecided or opposed, and to think through how you might change their minds.
 See also the section on page 17 about workplace mapping and how we ask for and hold information we receive as part of our conversations with members.